Ladysnake/Ladysnake.github.io/wiki/impaled.md

 The Hellfork is the Trident of the Nether, being invulnerable to lava and fire just as Netherite, having increased durability and setting mobs on fire.

-**Riptide-Hellforks** are based on fire instead of water, meaning The player needs to be in lava or burning for it to work.
+**Riptide-Hellforks** are based on fire instead of water, meaning the player needs to be in lava or burning for it to work.

 **Impaling-Hellforks** deal 1 more damage to fire resistant mobs (Magma Cubes, Ghasts,..) per level instead of wet mobs.
-This also works for targets with the Fire Resistance potion effect such as players or Witches.
+This also works for targets with the Fire Resistance buff such as players or Witches.

 To obtain a Hellfork, **combine a Trident and an Ancient Trident** in a Smithing Table.
 Ancient Tridents are immune to fire and lava and can be found in Treasure Bastion Remnants with a 60% chance.